Spindle-Health/carduus/docs/opprl/contrib.md

-# Contributing to the OPPRL protocol
+# Contributing to the OPPRL Protocol

 > :warning: This specification is incomplete.